ybonjour/jenkins-dashboard/README.md

 Open `http://localhost/#Kjenkins_job_path>` in your browser.
 For example:
 `http://localhost/#job/myFancyPipeline/job/master/`.

-If you want to show dashboards for multiple pipelines you can to this as follows:
+If you want to show dashboards for multiple pipelines you can do this as follows:
 `http://localhost/#<jenkins_job1_path>&<jenkins_job2_path>`.